 Typically, saltwater crocodiles are found within the region of Queensland that is considered “croc country“.

-Once again, this stretches from GladstoneOpens in a new tab. in a northern direction to the Far North of Queensland, usually around CairnsOpens in a new tab. and beyond.
+Once again, this stretches from Gladstone in a northern direction to the Far North of Queensland, usually around Cairns and beyond.
 These waters are more temperate for the creatures as they prefer tropical waters.

 Unless a strong ocean current has carried a saltwater crocodile further south than Gladstone, they won’t be found as far down as Rainbow Beach.
 As expressed, even though they aren’t usually found that far down, anything is possible.